Northern Tier (Scouting): History

-The Northern Tier programs began in 1923 with canoe trips organized by the Hibbing, Minnesota Council, and was called Region X Canoe Trails.
-This was later changed to the Region X Wilderness Canoe Trips.
+History of the Northern Tier High Adventure program

+The Northern Tier program's founding year is considered 1923, when a canoe trip organized by the Virginia Council led by scout commissioner Carlos S. Chase launched from Winton, MN at St. Croix Lumber and Manufacturing Company.
+In 1926 it became a BSA Region 10 program and was named Region 10 Canoe Trails.
 In the early days, there were no permanent structures, and Winton, Minnesota was the launch point.
-Later it was operated by Region 10 of the BSA.
+The Winton Resort Hotel became a sort of headquarters but it was mainly a mailing address and a place where Scouts could stay before and after a trip, and the basement was used for some storage.
+Later the headquarters moved to the Forest Hotel in Ely, but the actual base of operations was an old building in Winton thought to be the power house of a defunct saw mill.
 By 1932 they contracted with Sigurd Olson to provide canoe outfitting and trip services.
 Olson was then an outfitter and later became famous as a wilderness advocate and author.

-In the winter of 1941-1942, a log lodge was built on Moose Lake as a base of operations.
-Soon after, it became the permanent base of operations and was named the Charles L. Sommers Wilderness Canoe Base, taking the name of a Scouter who was the first Chairman of Region X. Mr. Sommers was an avid Base supporter, canoe trip organizer and participant.
+The base of operations moved to Canadian Border Lodge on Moose lake in 1933 and then further east on Moose lake to Hibbard's Lodge.
+In 1941 the current site on Moose Lake was selected and secured, with construction beginning in December 1941 including a 56' x 36' log lodge built by seven Finnish axemen.
+The name was later changed to the Region 10 Wilderness Canoe Trails.
+Soon after, it became the permanent base of operations and was named the Charles L. Sommers Wilderness Canoe Base, taking the name of a Scouter who was the first Chairman of Region 10.
+Mr. Sommers was an avid Base supporter, canoe trip organizer and participant.
 However, the name Region 10 canoe base remained in use, including on patches and publications.
 The name stuck until 1972 when BSA consolidated regions and the base became part of the National High Adventure Program.
 The name was then changed to the Charles L. Sommers National High Adventure Base.
 With expansion of the program, Sommers is now part of the Northern Tier High Adventure programs.

 The program has a long history with the Ely, Minnesota area.
 Such famous authors as Sigurd Olson counted themselves as friends of the program.